 The new Planned Outage Planned Start and Planned End would be required to be within the Planned Start and Planned End of the Tentative Outage.

-New Tentative Outage report will be included in the MIS
+New Tentative Outage report will be included in the MIS but not included in any long-term CRR auctions.

 Tentative Outages will not receive formal approval until they are converted into a Planned Outage.
 After which they will be evaluated in the normal timeline.